 Photodynamic therapy, or PDT, is a great way to treat sun damage and other skin conditions such as acne scars or rosacea.
 PDT is also FDA approved to treat pre-cancerous lesions otherwise known as actinic keratosis.
 PDT is a gentle treatment which involves very little downtime.
-Dr. Isaac at MI Skin Dermatology Center in Washington DC is experienced in performing PDT, and has a high patient satisfaction rate.
+Dr. Isaac and Dr. Yanes at MI Skin Dermatology Center in Washington DC are experienced in performing PDT, and has a high patient satisfaction rate.

 How Does Photodynamic Therapy Work?

 PDT works by using laser light to activate a topical photo-sensitizing agent on the skin, which then works to heal the affected areas.
 Dr. Isaac, Dr. Yanes, or a member of their highly trained staff will first apply topical aminolevulinic acid, or ALA, to a clean skin surface.
 The ALA will need to incubate on the skin for thirty minutes to an hour, after which blue or laser light will be delivered to the skin, activating the ALA.
 This blue or laser light kills acne bacteria and treats sebaceous, or oil, glands that create active acne lesions.
 PDT is often used as a treatment for precancerous lesions, and is being studied for possible treatment of internal cancers as well in the future.

 If you have active acne, acne scars, precancerous lesions, or sun damage, PDT may be a good treatment option for you.
 PDT can also be used to treat rosacea, flushing, and other pigmentation problems.
 Talk to Dr. Melda Isaac or Dr. Daniel Yanes in Washington, D.C., to find out if PDT will be effective for your skin concerns!